owka54/PERN-TwitterClone/README.md

 ## Features to add

-0. Up to date
+0. Up to date (Until I think of new features)

 ## Things to fix

-1. Empty post shouldn't be allowed
+0. Nothing to fix (To my knowledge)